dojo/docs/developer/design/loader.rst

 =====================================

 The AMD specification reserves three top-level module identifiers: require, exports, and module.
-These are only relevant in the context of a dependency vector given as an argument to AMD define.
+These are only relevant in the context of a dependency vector given as an argument to the global AMD define function.
+In the descriptions below, the module being defined is termed the "reference module".

-We already discussed require in xxx.
-Recall it works just like global require except that it resolves relative module identifiers with respect to the module defined by the define application that contained require in it's dependencies argument.
-That's a mouthful; consider it in code:
+We've already described require in xxx where we termed such a require a "context require".
+Recall it works just like global require except that it resolves relative module identifiers with respect to its reference module (also termed its context).
+Note carefuly, saying that context require has all the capabilities of global require, means just that: it holds all the methods and properties of global require.
+For example, the micro event API, require.on and require.signal, is also defined on any particular context require.
+The only differences are:

-.. code-block :: javascript

-  // assume the following define application defines the module someLib/someModule define(["require"], function(require)
-    require(["./some/other/module"], function(someOtherModule){
-	  // etc.
-	});
-  });

-In this case, the module ./some/other/module is resolved with respect to the reference module someLib/someModule, causing Step
+  * Relative module identifiers in the dependencies argument are resolved with respect to its reference module as described above.
-2 of the module identifier to path resolution algorithm to compute the module someApp/some/other/module.

-The module identifier module provides an object that contains the property id that contains a unique identifier (a string) for the module defined by the define application that contained module in its dependences argument (just like require).
-Further module.id must cause require(module.id) to return the module value associated with the module from which module.id originated.
-Here is the previous example with a module dependency added:

-  // assume the following define application defines the module someLib/someModule var globalReferenceToSomeAppSomeModuleId;
-  define(["require", "module"], function(require, module)
-    require(["./some/other/module"], function(someOtherModule){
-	  // etc.
-	});

-	console.log(module.id);

-	// don't do this at home; this is just an acedemic example globalReferenceToSomeAppSomeModuleId = module.id
-  });

-Just like context require resolves its dependencies with respect to the reference module someLib/someModule, module.id gives a unique indentifier with respect to the module someLib/someModule.
-Assuming the code above and further that the module someLib/someModule was resolved at some point in a program's control flow, then the statement....

-.. code-block :: javascript

-  var someAppSomeModuleValue = require(globalReferenceToSomeAppSomeModuleId);

-...retrieves the value associated with someLib/someModule synchronously.
+  * require.toUrl, require.toAbsMid, and require.undef, when given a relative name, likewise resolve that name with respect to its context.

+The module identifier "module" implies an object that contains the following properties:

+  * id: a unique identifier (a string) that has the property require(module.id) returns the value given by its reference module

+  * uri: the uri from which the module resource was loaded; this may not always be available.

+  * exports: identical (as in ===) to exports described below

-Be careful with your assumptions about the actual value of globalReferenceToSomeAppSomeModuleId.
+Be careful with your assumptions about the actual value of module.id.
 Suppose the module someLib/someModule is a member of the package someLib and further that someLib was relocated to someLib1 (maybe there was another library also named someLib that needed to be used in the same application).
-In this case globalReferenceToSomeAppSomeModuleId would actually have the value someLib1/someModule.
+In this case module.id would actually have the value someLib1/someModule.

-Let's finish up with the exports module identifier. exports provides an alternate method to return the module value.
+The module identifier "exports" implies an alternate method to return the module value.
 Instead of returning the value explicitly by a return statement in the factory function, exports provides a Javascript object that may be used as a hash to return a set of values.
 For example, the following two module definitions accomplish the same semantics:

 .. code-block :: javascript